 7. The SCP in VPLMN forwards the Npcf_UEPolicyControl Request to the selected PCF instance in VPLMN.

-8. If the V-PCF does not support delegated PCF discovery or is not configured to apply it (Case A), the V-PCF sends Npcf_UEPolicyControl Request to the the selected PCF instance.
+8. If the V-PCF does not support delegated PCF discovery or is not configured to apply it (Case A), the V-PCF sends Npcf_UEPolicyControl Request to the selected PCF instance.
 Otherwise (Case B), the V-PCF sends the Npcf_UEPolicyControl Request to a SCP in VPLMN but adds Discovery & Selection parameter set to H-PCF ID.

 9. The SCP in VPLMN sends an Npcf_UEPolicyControl Request to the selected PCF instance in HPLMN indicated in step 8.